the-hyp0cr1t3/CC/Resources.md

   It's *C++* and [here's](https://www.codingninjas.com/blog/2018/04/11/the-best-languages-for-competitive-programming) why.\
   **tl;dr**: C++ is the fastest and has a lot of useful functions.

+  If you're not already familiar with this language, it's advised that you switch over.
+There are infinitely many links on the internet that guide you through the basics, so this blog won't mention any.
 </details>

 ## C++ STL